 We have already written an article on the best smartwatch for cycling that helps you track your outdoor cycling activities.
 Advanced cycling smartwatches come with an on-screen map that helps you explore new routes without getting lost.

 17. Indoor Activity Tracking

-If you regularly exercise on an indoor, then a smartwatch can track your indoor cycling activities along with many other body metrics such as heart rate, blood oxygen level, calories burned and much more.
+If you regularly exercise indoors, then a smartwatch can track your indoor cycling activities along with many other body metrics such as heart rate, blood oxygen level, calories burned, and much more.